No matter the job and no matter the experience level, skills are essential to a resume.

 - Skills everybody should have.
 Never list skills like Microsoft Word, email, or web searching.
 It’s a given that anyone applying for an office job nowadays has these skills.
 Would you hire someone who considers the ability to browse the internet an achievement?

 One more thing.
 If you’re struggling to fit your resume on a single page, consider shortening your skills section.
-Relevancy is key here.
+Leave only the key skills on a resume, relevancy is what matters the most here.
 Prioritize the hard skills mentioned in the job advertisement and ditch anything less relevant.

 Professional skill is a hard or soft skill that was learned with the intention (either at school, job, or certifications) of applying it in an employment setting.
 Examples of such skills are computer languages, machine skills, and writing skills.

 How to list technical skills on a resume?

 Technical skills can be listed together with other skills on the skills section of your resume or independently in a “Technical Skills” section.
 If the job listing emphasizes the need for technical skills, then it's advised to add them to the latter.

 What to put under skills on a resume?